TejaswiParuchuri/Object-Detection-and-PathFinding-using-PR2/group_5/readme.txt

 	pr2_moveit:
 		https://github.com/ros-planning/moveit_pr2.git (included in our project files.
 A separate install shouldn't be needed.)

-Download the Image Classifier model from this link and place it in the smart_pr2/ directory:
+Download the Image Classifier model from this link, unzip it, and place it in the smart_pr2/ directory:
 	https://drive.google.com/file/d/1hyw8KuHT0pMXhbYn0Ch7UMeGbptjrNK2/view?usp=sharing

 Known Issues: